kevinslin/open-cdk/README.md

     - [aws-vault](https://github.com/99designs/aws-vault): A vault for securely storing and accessing AWS credentials in development environments.
 Supports switching between profiles, MFA access, assuming roles and more
     - [former2](https://former2.com/): tool created by the brilliant [Ian Mckay](https://github.com/iann0036) that can generate CDK/cloudformation/terraform from your existing infrastructure
     - [AWSConsoleRecorder](https://github.com/iann0036/AWSConsoleRecorder): tool created by the brilliant [Ian Mckay](https://github.com/iann0036) that can generate CDK/cloudformation/terraform/cli/boto3 (and more) from actions performed on the console.

+## Deployments
+- when checking in CR for CDK code, include output of `cdk diff` in the code review
+    - 🔸 CDK diff will exit with error code of 1 if diff is detected. this is [expected behavior](https://github.com/aws/aws-cdk/issues/1440)
+- its a good idea to version control the CloudFormation template in addition to the cdk code
+    - can compare against past templates to get diff since a particular commit
+    - easy to grep cloudformation to preview current state of infra
+- 🚧 deploy CDK changes as part of CI/CD pipeline (same benefits as putting code in a pipeline - eg. reduce manual actions, better monitoring and better IAM isolation)

 ## Limitations
 - aws cdk doesn't [support everything](https://github.com/aws/aws-cdk/issues/1656) that `awscli` does specifically